Mock Interview Guide

 5. “Do you have questions for me?” or ”What questions do you have for me?”

-This is your opportunity to ask well-researched questions, not only to know more about the company but also to show the interviewer that you did your homework and you’re genuinely interested in the job.
+This is your opportunity to ask well-researched questions, not only to know more about the company but also to show the interviewer that you did your homework and that you are genuinely interested in the job.

 Doing a mock interview is a great way to practice for an actual job interview.
 It gives you an idea of what you need to do and sets your expectations.
 Practice so that you will see areas where you can improve.
 By the time the real job interview arrives, you’re well-prepared.